Wasim5059/APIAutomationFramework/README.md

 ## to run the -xdist
 pytest -n auto filename -s -v

-## To work on the excel or csv file
+## To work on the Excel or csv file
 ##install the openpyxl
 pip install openpyxl